Eamon McEneaney: Writer and poet

 Known for his athletic talents, McEneaney was also a poet and had desires to write a novel.
 His family, in partnership with the Cornell University Library, published a posthumous collection of his poetry entitled A Bend in the Road.

 In 2010, Eamon's widow Bonnie published Messages: Signs, Visits, and Premonitions from Loved Ones Lost on 9/11, a collection of stories regarding people who have had supernatural experiences with friends and family members who died during the September 11 attacks.

 Death and legacy

-At the National 9/11 Memorial, McEneaney is memorialized at the North Pool, on Panel N-57, alongside other employees of Cantor Fitzgerald killed in the September 11 attacks.
+McEneaney was killed while working for Cantor Fitzgerald on the 105th floor of the North Tower.
+His remains were found just five days later.
+At the National September 11 Memorial, McEneaney is memorialized at the North Pool, on Panel N-57, alongside other employees of Cantor Fitzgerald killed in the September 11 attacks.